Visyond/website-hugo/site/content/features/audit-mode.md

   - descr: >-
-      When Audit Model is ON, Visyond helps you understand whether a cell contains a number, a strings, a date or a formula by auto-formatting them as well as highlighting errors allowing you to immediately uncover issues with the model.
+      When Audit Model is ON, Visyond helps you understand whether a cell contains a number, a strings, a date or a formula by auto-formatting them with distinct colour codes.
+It also highlights errors immediately uncovering issues with the model.
     files:
       - descr: >-
           In the Audit Mode each cell looks different based on the type of data